-As Stanciell carved out a reputation for diverse, authentic casting coupled with intimate and colourful portraiture, a succession of interviews and features with Urban Outfitters, Huffington Post, Vogue Italia, Dynamic Africa, House of Aama, UCSD Art Gallery followed.
+As Stanciell carved out a reputation, authentic castings coupled with intimate and colourful portraitures, a succession of interviews and features with Urban Outfitters, Huffington Post, Vogue Italia, Dynamic Africa, House of Aama, UCSD Art Gallery followed.
 Somehow, Stanciell still found time for The Man Who Loved Flowers — a solo exhibition at Open mind Art Space gallery in March 2016 — and to release his first portrait book earlier this year, "Here Take These".

 With his unique and distinc vision, the LA-based photographer redefines black masculinity through colourful and eclectic imagery using nature and flowers as the main prop.

 During a trip to the west coast this summer, we met with him in a friend's garden in Silver Lake and decided to reverse the roles.
 Helped by Marie-Elaine, our go-to stylist, we pulled up a wooden chair, designed an entire set with flowers freshly bought from the Flower District, Downtown LA, and shot him.
 An hommage to "The-Man-Who-Loved-Flowers" himself.
 We sat down with him to learn about the process behind his distinct imagery.

 Photography and interview by Mallory Lowe

 M: Who/ what has inspired you?
 Who are your biggest influences?